juanchopanza/minimathlibs/README.md

 This will install the ``minimathlibs`` header files into ``/opt/local/include/minimath``.

-testing
+Testing
 -------

-The tests require cppunit.
-They may be built and run either directly from a provided makefile, or usiong ``cmake``:
+The tests require `cppunit`.
+They may be built and run either directly from a provided makefile, or using `cmake`:

 To build and run the default tests from the makefile: from the minimathlibs directory, run